MicrosoftDocs/visualstudio-docs/docs/code-quality/ca3008-review-code-for-xpath-injection-vulnerabilities.md

 Some approaches to fixing XPath injection vulnerabilities include:

-1. Do not construct XPath queries from user input.
+1. Don't construct XPath queries from user input.
 1. Validate that the input only contains a safe set of characters.
 1. Escape quotation marks.

 ## When to suppress warnings

-If you know the input has been validated to be safe.
+If you know you've validated the input to be safe.

 ## Pseudo-code examples